picocherry/picotype/README.md

 ## Nerdfonts

 All typefaces have a nerd font patched version.
-Patched with the complete
+Patched with the complete icon set.

 ## Installation